almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWriting.md

 3. Is this sentence enjoyable and interesting to read?
 4. Is the sentence to inform or obscure?

-In technical writing, avoid extra words and unnecessary phrases.
+In technical writing, avoid extra words and unnecessary phrases (cut clutter).
 It is important to make your writing concise and to the point.
 Also, avoid nouns and use verbs if possible; avoid turing verbs into nouns.

 > Example
 >